#SelenaGomez Songs Rated By #13ReasonsWhy Stars, #Bullying Message Lost

 But despite the singer’s arguably reasoned comments and the lack of anger or attack in her tweets, fans of Selena Gomez and her new Netflix show blasted Larsson with comments and tweets defending the show.

-It finally got the point where Zara Larsson was being accused of not liking Selena Gomez or Taylor Swift, so she posted a tweet saying that she “loves” both singers, and saying that the whole argument is “stupid.”
+It finally got the point where Zara Larsson was being accused of not liking Selena Gomez or Taylor Swift, so she posted a tweet saying that she “loves” both singers, and the whole argument is “stupid.”

 One of the last things, Zara Larsson tweeted before she deleted all her tweets.
 A tweet, showing her love for Taylor and Selena. ❤ pic.twitter.com/NyNm2hRZuy